John Robert Stevens: Life

 Stevens died in 1983.
 His widow, the former Marilyn Holbrook, married Gary Hargrave in 1984 and together they led the Fellowship until Marilyn's passing in 2015.
+The organization dissolved in 2018 in response to multiple allegations of child sexual abuse.

 Many of Stevens' writings, as well as recordings of his sermons, continue to be distributed by Living Word Publications.
 At least one of Stevens' works was plagiarized.